kentsbrockman/kentsbrockman/README.md

 ## Hello world 👋

-I'm Quentin, first and foremost an **education enthusiast** with a taste for adventure 🚀
+I am Quentin, first and foremost an **education enthusiast** with a taste for adventure 🚀

 And well, what an adventure 2020 has been...

 I guess it was a big deal for pretty much everyone on the planet, so **let me wish you and your loved all the best on that matter**, wherever you are at the moment ❤️

-So, after a career journey filled with **diversity, inspiring encounters and passions**, I made the strategic choice of heading straight towards web development, an impenetrable yet intriguing world that I had the occasion to gaze at back when I was working in startups.
+After a career journey filled with **diversity, inspiring encounters and passions**, I made the strategic choice of heading straight towards web development, an impenetrable yet intriguing world that I had the occasion to get acquainted to back when I was working in startups 💻

-Fortunately, this decision has been for the best, as **I happen to absolutely love coding**.
-And yes, that includes when I spend intimate hours with my laptop to debugging, cleaning my code, debugging again and finally reaching that moment when the magic happens.
+Fortunately, this decision was for the best, as **I happen to absolutely love coding**.
+And yes, that includes me spending intimate hours with my laptop debugging, cleaning my code, debugging again and finally reaching that moment when the magic happens ✨

 🎒  I'm currently getting to the last part of [The Hacking Project](https://www.thehackingproject.org/) bootcamp.